HarryPaniccc/DnD/Magic Item Pricing + Crafting.md

 ---
 Item values need to be somewhat more consistent.
 # Crafting
+Crafting and item by DMG rules and Xanathars takes incredibly long.
+The sell price of an item is roughly double that of the crafting cost.
+The crafting time in the DMG gives 25gp per day increment, which is ridiculously slow. *The idea is to quarter or eighth the crafting time.*

+In order to craft an item, each 100gp of its **crafting cost** requires one day of work.
+Depending on the level, hiring a very skillful helper to aid in crafting at maybe 25gp per day can increase the productivity.

+>[!Example]
+>For example, Silb's Dwarven Plate was commissioned at 40 000gp selling price.
+This puts its crafting price probably around the 20k - 25k gp, or, at best when working solo, 200 days of forging.
+>
+>Due to the number of skilled smiths aiding in the process, and the speciality of the forge, it makes sense to assign a large number of people working on the item, so if 5 dwarves worked on the armor, the work would take 40 days to complete $20000 \div 5 = 40$
 ## Components Table

 | **Component**      | **Used In**                             | **Value + Notes**                                           |